This is a one-stop resource to help you learn to backpack, or backpack better. It:

 - Remaining comfortable in the rain.

 Skills cannot be mastered by reading or watching videos, although that helps.
-Better yet, take a class or a course.
+Better yet, take an in-person class such as Backpacking Fundamentals, a 3-day course that I offer in multiple US locations.
 The best, though, is to get out there — there is no better teacher than experience.

 - Determine your trip objectives;